Kubernetes Learning Curve: How Hard It is to Learn K8s?

 - containerPort: 80

 If you're familiar with Docker, you can understand where we told Kubernetes what containers to run.
-And this is probably the most difficult task when you learn about this tool.
-It takes a while to understand how objects should be declared in such YAML files.
+Understanding how objects should be declared in such YAML files takes a while.
 The syntax and words are easy enough to remember.
-But the hard part is understanding the logic behind Kubernetes objects.
-What is a pod, service, or deployment is.
-How they work.
-How they're connected.
-It takes a while to wrap your mind around these Kubernetes concepts.
+However, the hard part is understanding the logic behind Kubernetes objects.

-The difficulty to understand Kubernetes objects is probably around 8-9/10.
+The difficulty in understanding Kubernetes objects is probably around 8-9/10.

 Conclusion